Fitness Testing

 - See Video examples of this test in action

-- Medicine and Power Ball Fitness Tests including the similar Medicine Ball standing overhead throw and the Powerball backwards overhead throw
+- Medicine and Power Ball Fitness Tests

-- the SPARQ rating system for football and ice hockey
+- The SPARQ rating system for football and ice hockey

 - SPARQ fitness rating system

-- other speed and power tests
+- Other speed and power tests

-- medicine balls for sale
+- Medicine balls for sale